Locus of Control: Internal or external?

 External Locus of Control

-Operating under a high external locus of control is generally not perceived as productive.
-People with an external locus of control blame others for their failures, yet attribute success to mere chance.
-They do not deeply analyze situations and typically blame others for their problems.
-This creates the inclination to refrain from action.
+Operating under a high external locus of control is generally not thought of as productive.
+People with an external locus of control blame others for their failures.
+They also link any success to mere chance.
+They don’t deeply analyze situations and typically blame others for their problems.
+All of this often makes these people avoid taking action.

 External Control Personality Characteristics

 - Insecure – not confident in their own abilities and continually doubting they can accomplish difficult goals.
 Low self-esteem.

 - Dependent – reliance on other people for tasks they are capable of doing without assistance

 - Hopeless – feeling emotions like “what’s the point” or as if any response to a life event is futile

 - Passive – resigning effort to surmount challenges because their actions won’t make a difference in the outcome

 - Indecisive – events are not analyzed to the fullest causing difficulty to make concrete decisions